mevbg/stickme/README.md

     });
 ```

-And here are all available events so far:
+And here are all available events:

 #### onStick